 Stoked to tell you guys all about my latest adventure at West Elm at Lab 1270.
-Last Thursday, I hit up their DC store for a fun night of food, dranks and ornament-making with blogger friends.
-For those of you interested, they’re hosting their first “Makers Residency Program” there this holiday season.
+Last Thursday, I hit up their DC store for a fun night of food, dranks and ornament-making with blogger friends – they’re currently hosting their first “Makers Residency Program” there this holiday season.

 For this shindig, they had Samantha Testa of Painted Palettes come in and give us “faux calligraphy” lessons.
 She handed us all packets and we sat around a huge table to practice tracing her lettering before tackling our DIY ornaments.

 Afterwards, we went to Union Market to grab dinner.
 I wasn’t super hungry so I just went to South Block Juice and grabbed their Tropi-kale smoothie before joining Mel + Kate at Rappahannock Oyster Bar.
-OMG, I can’t even begin to tell you guys how yummy it was.
+I can’t even begin to tell you guys how yummy it was.

 I expected it to taste super healthy (aka gross), but it was surprisingly delicious.
 I don’t remember all the ingredients, but I think there was agave nectar, coconut water, spinach, kale, mango andddd give or take a few fruits and veggies, ha.